webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </syntaxhighlight>

-Now apply the '''clip-path''' attribute to the eyeball shape for the clipping path to take effect:
+Now apply the '''clip-path''' attribute to the eyeball shape for the clipping path to take effect.
+You can apply it to the original shape, or the '''use''' that references it:

 <syntaxhighlight lang="xml">
 <use xlink:href="#eyeball" clip-path="url(#clipEyelid)" />